Hexagon/pup/docs/src/examples/plugins/README.md

 The Rest client exposes methods for managing processes.

-To use the Rest endponts, access it through client instance:
+To use the REST endpoints, access them through the client instance:

 ```ts
 try {